Zichuanyun/go-shuati/README.md

 ## Init
 - Clone.
-- Create your folder.
-For example "zichuanyu", "zichuan", "whatever".
+- Create your folder using your preferred name.
+For example "zichuanyu", "zain", "whatever".
-- Add your name to the [doc](https://docs.google.com/spreadsheets/d/1i4yPW0AlH2MUaUSVYs0I_ZsPsJxwWuA4TLwROc0PKjw/edit?usp=sharing).
+- Add this name to the [doc](https://docs.google.com/spreadsheets/d/1i4yPW0AlH2MUaUSVYs0I_ZsPsJxwWuA4TLwROc0PKjw/edit?usp=sharing).
 - Finish [Two Sum](https://leetcode.com/problems/two-sum/description/)
   - Finish the problem with any form you like.
   - Put a file containing your solution in your folder.
 Push.
   - Count 1 for yourself in the doc.
+  - Cheers!
+You are now with us!
 - Begin to follow everyday's problems.
 - Finish the past problems if you like, but sadly you can only count 1 for each problem.